All pupils at Hempland will

 How Maths links with our school values

-- We follow the National Curriculum from Years 1-6 and Development Matters in Early Years; this ensures consistency and progression throughout the school.
+- We follow the National Curriculum from Years 1-6 and Development Matters in Early Years; this enables progression throughout the school.

-- Children are taught through clear modelling and participate regularly in mathematical discussion with teachers and their peers.
-They are encouraged to work both independently and collaboratively
+- Children are taught through clear modelling (I do, we do, you do) and participate regularly in mathematical discussion with teachers and their peers.
+They are encouraged to work with the teacher when modelling concepts, collaboratively, with support, and independently.

-- Children enjoy maths and demonstrate positive attitudes towards the subject.
+- Children enjoy maths and demonstrate a positive and resilient attitude towards the subject.

 - Children will work collaboratively and independently with confidence, applying their knowledge to solve increasingly complex problems.

-- Children will demonstrate quick recall of facts and efficient use of methods, including times tables.
+- Children will demonstrate quick recall of facts, including addition/subtraction and multiplication/division, including times tables.

-- Children will begin to recognise relationships between concepts and make connections, including the use of mathematics in real life.
+- Children will recognise the relationship between mathematical concepts, having a deep understanding which allows them to make connections, including being aware of the application of mathematics in real life.